Anthony Housefather: Federal elections

 Housefather was again reelected in Mount Royal with the highest percentage of votes in the riding since 2006.
 Housefather increased his margin of victory from 56.3% in 2019 to 57.7% in 2021, even as the Liberal party's vote share nationally fell 0.5%, to beat runner up Conservative candidate Frank Cavallaro by 13421 votes.
 Following his re-election, Housefather was named Parliamentary Secretary to the Minister of Public Services and Procurement.

 In 2024, he became Parliamentary Secretary to the President of the Treasury Board.

-On Parliament Hill
+In Parliament

-On February 16, 2016, he was elected as Chairman the Standing Committee on Justice and Human Rights.
+On February 16, 2016, he was elected as Chairman of the Standing Committee on Justice and Human Rights.